Sirflankalot/CAS/docs/language_spec.md

 ## Commands

 cpp-cas has a set of commands that can be used to carry out more advanced operations.
-Arguments are optional The command format is
+Commands are optional.
+The command format is

 ```
 command [arguments]: input